 Referred to as the "Broadway of Canada", Toronto is renowned for attracting phenomenal musical, comedic and theatrical productions.
 In fact, it is not uncommon for many performances to begin in Toronto before moving to the stages in New York, London, U.K., or Sydney, Australia.
-Within close proximity to the hotel, enjoy easy access to several of Toronto's premiere theatres.
+Within close proximity to the hotel, enjoy easy access to Mirvish Toronto Theatre and upcoming shows.

-What's playing?
-Check out the schedule for upcoming Toronto theatre at the Mirvish theatres listed below.
+Check out the schedule for upcoming Toronto theatre at the Mirvish Toronto theatres listed below.

 - Royal Alexandra

 - 260 King Street West, Toronto - 10 minute walk from the hotel

 - As the oldest continually operating theatre in North America, the Royal Alexandra opened its doors in 1907 in the "beaux-arts" architecture style.
 After receiving royal approval, Edward VII named the theatre in honor of the Danish princess of the same name; the Royal Alexandra is the only true "royal" theatre in North America.
 Today the theatre is recognized as a National Historic Monument and has been restored to its original splendour and has welcomed nearly 3,000 performances.
 Over the years, such legendary actors including Fred and Adele Astaire, Orson Welles, Ruth Gordon and Humphrey Bogart have graced the stage.

 - 300 King Street West, Toronto - 12 minute walk from the hotel